Pressure Reference Factor Solution

 How to Calculate Pressure Reference Factor?

-Pressure Reference Factor calculator uses Pressure Factor = cosh(2*pi*(Distance above the Bottom)/Wavelength)/(cosh(2*pi*Water Depth/Wavelength)) to calculate the Pressure Factor, The Pressure Reference Factor is obtained from linear theory and takes into account pressure due to wave motion.
+Pressure Reference Factor calculator uses Pressure Factor = cosh(2*pi*(Distance above the Bottom)/Wavelength)/(cosh(2*pi*Water Depth/Wavelength)) to calculate the Pressure Factor, The Pressure Reference Factor Formula is defined as a critical parameter used to measure and analyze subsurface pressure.
+It serves as a reference point against which other pressures in the water column are compared.
 Pressure Factor is denoted by K symbol.

 FAQ